West Las Vegas:

 Originally, black families arrived in Las Vegas between the 1930s and 1960s with the help of employment opportunities with the construction of the Hoover Dam and opportunities in the local casinos, restaurants, and hotels.

-Much of the city’s West Side was constructed during the 1950s, but the community has been around since the beginning of the 1900s as the neighborhood’s early days had white families to live nearby with Highland Avenue (M.L.K Blvd.) being the racial dividing line.
+Much of the city’s West Side was constructed during the 1950s, but the community has been around since the beginning of the 1900s.
+The neighborhood’s early days had white families living nearby, with Highland Avenue (M.L.K Blvd.) being the racial dividing line.

 Even with famous black entertainers performing on the Las Vegas strip, outside of their paid performance, segregation only allowed them to entertain themselves in West Vegas as the neighborhood became so popular that even white people would occupy the businesses and nightlife of the area.